Transparency and good governance

 Development Cooperation

-With a background in accounting and administration, he worked for 15 years at Banco Popolare di Milano in different periods between 1961 and 1999.
-Between 1971 and 1979 he worked as a volunteer aid worker in Chad, as part of a rural development project promoted by the ACRA association of Milan.
-Upon his return to Italy, in the same association, he became responsible for projects abroad, initiating projects in Senegal, Bolivia, Tanzania and again in Chad.
-During the 1990s he was president of ACRA for a period of 6 years.
-Since 2000, he has been a volunteer with ACRA, participating in projects in Tanzania, the Democratic Republic of Congo and Guinea-Bissau.
-Since 2009 he has been a member of the Board of the Renato and Armando Grandi Foundation of Lugano.
+An accountant and administrative background, he worked for 15 years at the Banco Popular in Milan in different periods between 1961 and 1999.
+Between 1971 and 1979 he worked as a volunteer aid worker in Chad, as part of a rural development project promoted by the ACRA association in Milan.
+On his return to Italy, in the same association he took over the position of responsible for projects abroad, initiating projects in Senegal, Bolivia, Tanzania and again in Chad.
+During the 90s he was president of ACRA for a period of 6 years.
+Since 2000 she has collaborated on a voluntary basis with ACRA, participating in the implementation of projects in Tanzania, the Democratic Republic of the Congo and Guinea-Bissau.
+Since 2009 he has been a member of the Board of the Renato and Armando Grandi Foundation in Lugano.

 Bylaws